osayuki1/Email-administration-application/README.md

 # Email-administration-application

-This creates emails for new workers using Java Object Oriented Programming.
+This generates emails for new workers using Java Object Oriented Programming.
+The emails are generated based on first name, last name, department and company email suffix.